Zylern/TorToolKit-X/readme.md

-    settings - Settings of the bot ⚠️ Admin Only pauseall - Pause all torrents⚠️ Admin Only resumeall - Resume all torrents⚠️ Admin Only purge - Delete all torrents ⚠️ Admin Only getlogs - Get the robot logs ⚠️ Admin Only
+    settings - Settings of the bot ⚠️ Admin Only pauseall - Pause all torrents⚠️ Admin Only resumeall - Resume all torrents⚠️ Admin Only purgetor - Delete all torrents ⚠️ Admin Only getlogs - Get the robot logs ⚠️ Admin Only